Fall 2023

 BibTh 103/123 (3 Credit Hours)

-This course is designed to be an introduction to the Old Testament Scriptures, the first three-quarters of the Christian Bible.
-The emphasis will be placed upon understanding the text in its historical, cultural, and canonical contexts and its underlying theology.
-Matters such as setting, date, authorship, structure, and content, as well as interpretive problems, will also be considered.
-But the emphasis will be on trying to discern the theological structure of the Old Testament.
-One of the major Jewish sequences of books will be followed, since this was probably the order of the oldest arrangement of the books, and formed the Bible of Jesus and the earliest church.
+understanding the text in its historical, cultural and canonical contexts and its underlying theology.
+Matters such as setting, date, authorship, structure and content, as well as interpretive problems, will be considered, but the main emphasis will be on trying to discern the theological structure of the Old Testament in light of its meta–narrative.
+One of the major Jewish sequence of books will be followed, since this was probably the order of the oldest arrangement of the books, and formed the Bible of Jesus and the earliest church.
 This sequence begins with Genesis and ends with Chronicles.
 My intent for this course is to help you get an overview of a very different place and culture and time, and to help you use this context to understand the Old Testament Scriptures!
 So welcome to the journey, a journey like no other.
-It begins with God’s command to create light in Genesis 1 and it ends with his command to rebuild the temple in 2 Chronicles 36, and so to fill the world with the light of His Presence.
+It begins with God’s command to create light in Genesis 1 and it ends with a command to rebuild the temple in 2 Chronicles 36, and so to fill the world with the light of His Presence.

 Christian Foundations

-Found 103/123 (3 Credit Hours)
+Found 101/123 (3 Credit Hours)

-This course is designed to be an introduction to the language and systems of Christian theology in which 10 areas of systematic theology will be surveyed.
+This course is designed to be an introduction to the language and systems of Christian theology.
+In it we will survey 10 areas of systematic theology.
 The importance of thinking biblically and theologically in all areas of life leading to a Christian worldview will be emphasized.
-To accomplish this, we will emphasize God’s unfolding plan of redemption in the Old and New Testaments, and the centrality of Jesus Christ as the one who holds the scriptures together and is the key to their interpretation.
+To accomplish this, we will pay

-BibCn 303/323 (3 Credit Hours)
+Apol 203/223 (3 Credit Hours)

 Principles & Methods of Bible Study